loopandlearn/news/docs/index.md

 The best way to get help is to follow these directions.
-(Yes- if at all possible, we want you to read the information at these links before you post.)
+(Yes- if at all possible, we want you to read the information at the links below before you post.)
 This is not to discourage you from asking questions.
 This is to help us help you!

 * [Browser Build Help](https://loopkit.github.io/loopdocs/browser/bb-errors/#help-with-errors): Give us your GitHub username and a brief description of your problem
 * [Mac Build Help](https://loopkit.github.io/loopdocs/build/build-errors/#posting-for-help): Give us a full Xcode screenshot and a brief description of your problem

-It’s not only helpful for the person needing help, but for the whole community, because it saved  everyone valuable time!
+It’s not only helpful for the person needing help, but for the whole community, because it saves everyone valuable time!

 - - -